 Once this has been done use a multi-meter set to resistance to make sure there are no shorts.
-Connect one end to the B- (GND) terminal and check that the the resistance is greater than 1k Ohm to the B+, F-, M- and M+ terminals.
+Connect one end to the B- (GND) terminal and check that the tresistance is greater than 1k Ohm to the B+,

+F-, M- and M+ terminals.
 Also check the +5V/Vcc line by checking pin 4 of connector P2.

-Measure the resistance between the aluminium heat-sink bracket and each of the MOSFET metal tabs.
+Measure the resistance between the aluminium heat-sink bracket and each of the MOSFET metal tabs and the MOSFET mounting bolts.
 It should be greater than 10kohms.